-It is highly recommended that a shareholders’ agreement is put in place for all companies with more than one shareholder.
-Although there is no legal obligation for one, it both reduces the possibility of conflict as the company grows and provides a mechanism to resolve any conflict.
+We highly recommend that you put a shareholders’ agreement in place if your company has more than one shareholder.
+Why do you need this type of agreement if there is no legal requirement to have one?
+It both reduces the possibility of conflict as the company grows and provides a mechanism to resolve any conflict.

-Limited companies are quick and easy to set up – they are even provided with free “Model Articles” drawn up by the government.
-However most businesses do not realise that those Model Articles were never intended to be used by companies with more than one shareholder and are indeed totally unsuitable for them, which could result in costly problems later down the line if a shareholders agreement is not put in place.
+Limited companies are quick and easy to set up.
+They are even provided with free “Model Articles” drawn up by the government.
+However, most businesses do not realise that those Model Articles were never intended to be used by companies with more than one shareholder.
+As such, they are indeed totally unsuitable for them.
+This can result in costly problems later down the line, unless a suitable agreement is in place.

 Some companies choose not to go down this route, due to the cost and time needed to draw it up, but they may not realise a much less expensive solution is now available.
 Here are a 5 reasons why we advise putting a shareholders’ agreement in place without delay.

 1. Transparent Terms